Enis Alushi: Retirement

-On 17 June 2019, His wife, Fatmire Alushi via a photo on their official Instagram account announced the retirement of Enis and the starting the work as football agent.
+On 17 June 2019, his wife, Fatmire Alushi, via a photo on their official Instagram account announced the retirement of Enis and the starting the work as football agent.

 International career

 Kosovo

 On 2 March 2014, Alushi received a call-up from Kosovo for the first permitted by FIFA match against Haiti and made his debut after being named in the starting line-up.

 Personal life

-Alushi was born in Mitrovica, SFR Yugoslavia from Kosovo Albanian parents.
+Alushi was born in Mitrovica, SFR Yugoslavia to Kosovo Albanian parents.
 In June 2011, he began dating fellow footballer Fatmire Bajramaj and the couple announced its engagement the following year.
 Shortly after, in September 2012, both suffered anterior cruciate ligament injuries in matches within 72 hours of each other.
 The couple got married in December 2013.